wmww/gtk4-layer-shell/test/README.md

 # GTK Layer Shell tests
-This directory is home to the gtk-layer-shell test suite.
+This directory is home to the gtk4-layer-shell test suite.

 ## To run tests
 `ninja -C build test` (where `build` is the path to your build directory).